katiefrancisss10-ux/HRS-project-data/README.md

 Raw data are intentionally excluded to comply with HRS data use policies.

 Potential Extensions
-Regression analysis of post-retirement health outcomes Longitudinal analysis of stress, sleep, and physical activity Policy-relevant research on aging and labor force exit
+Regression analysis of post-retirement health outcomes; Longitudinal analysis of stress, sleep, and physical activity; Policy-relevant research on aging and labor force exit

 Author
 Katie Francis